AruniMishra/aws/awsTutorial/AWS.md

 # AppSync

 - AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more

+# S3

+- The upload size limit for one file is 5GB.
+But using the multi part upload, this size increases dramatically to 5TB